 - Commercial Floor Area Survey Retail, office, and service uses represent major attractors of travel demand.
 Commercial uses require transportation network support for employees, customers, and deliveries.
 A building-by-building inventory of commercial activities is gathered to reflect generalized commercial uses and floor area.
 This inventory is conducted of all structures in commercial zoned areas of the MPO planning area. - Industrial Development Survey An inventory of industrial uses are collected in the field and entered into the Geographic Information System.
-Tabulations by use by traffic analysis zone are then prepared for use in the traffic modeling process.
+Tabulations by use by traffic analysis zone are then prepared for use in the traffic modeling process. - Land Use projections were developed for the 2040 plan

 - A. Vacant Lot Inventory Residential development is one of the key factors in projecting future travel demand by traffic analysis zone.
 Tracking the number and location of lots available for future residential growth as well as dwelling units constructed on an continuing basis is vital to this task.
 The 'Vacant Lot Inventory' is a digital GIS database which uses administrative records to monitor the platting of land and the construction of dwelling units. - B. Area-Wide Land Use Database Data on all land uses within the MPO planning area is maintained on a regular basis using field surveys and administrative records.
 Data aids in determining shifts in land use types, levels of development, and direction of growth which are factors in preparing future transportation plans.
-In addition to parcel-based data, commercial building and industrial data are also gathered, which serves as a key traffic model input. - C. Land Use projections are developed for the update of the 2040 plan
+In addition to parcel-based data, commercial building and industrial data are also gathered, which serves as a key traffic model input. - C. Update Land Use projections for the 2040 Plan